kratner/daddeln/README.md

 2. Start HTTP Server: `http-server`
 3. Open browser at <a href="http://localhost:8080" target="_blank">http://localhost:8080</a>

-See **Local Web Server for Testing / Development using Node.js and http-server**: <a href="http://chrisbitting.com/2014/06/16/local-web-server-for-testing-development-using-node-js-and-http-server/" target="_blank">http://chrisbitting.com/2014/06/16/local-web-server-for-testing-development-using-node-js-and-http-server/</a>
+See <a href="http://chrisbitting.com/2014/06/16/local-web-server-for-testing-development-using-node-js-and-http-server/" target="_blank">**Local Web Server for Testing / Development using Node.js and http-server**</a>